 Meraas has developed some of the most exciting leisure districts in Dubai, so when they proposed stitching them together for a summer camp, we got excited and we’re not even in the right age bracket to go.
 Camp attendees will be able to run co-ordinated riot across areas like Hub Zero; Green Planet; Mattel Play!
 Town; Roxy Cinemas; and Laguna Waterpark.
 The camp fees include a full nutritious breakfast, lunch, afternoon snack and a full day of educational fun activities.

 AED 375 per day or AED 855 per week.
 8am-4pm (with late pick-ups available to purchase as an add-on).
-Runs from Sunday 7th July-Thursday 29th August.
+Runs until Thursday 29th August.
 Age range, three-10.
 Drop off, Hub Zero, City Walk.
 Book via StudentGroups@meraas.ae

 Olioli – Creative Summer Camps